MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-UR-module3_review.md

 \vspace{1in}

 5. Calculate the summary statistic.
 Use proper notation.

 \vspace{0.3in}
-\newpage

-6. What values should be entered for each of the following into the one proportion test to create 1000 simulations?
+6. What values should be entered for each of the following into the one proportion test to create 10000 simulations?

 * Probability of success: